-"Your dog is a member of the family and dog lovers around the world understand this," says Heidi Brissette, owner of SHE Luxe Weddings.
+"Your dog is a member of the family and dog lovers around the world understand this," says wedding planner Heidi Brissette.
 "It is incredibly meaningful to know that you were able to take pictures and capture such a momentous day alongside your fur baby."

 Meet the Expert

 Heidi Brissette is the owner and creative director of SHE Luxe Weddings, a luxury event planning company with offices in Maine and Massachusetts.

 While there are certainly other pets, such as cats, that could be included in your wedding, dogs are typically the easiest to manage.
 After all, cats can be very particular animals, and they're more likely to be skittish or unreliable in front of a crowd.

 To get your planning started, scroll below for a complete guide on how to prep your dog ring bearer.

 Things to Consider

 Before you make the decision to include your dog in your big day, be sure your furry friend is up for the job.
 Consider the following questions: